Labrador duck: Taxonomy

 The Labrador duck was also known as the pied duck and skunk duck, the former being a vernacular name that it shared with the surf scoter and the common goldeneye (and even the American oystercatcher), a fact that has led to difficulties in interpreting old records of these species.
-Both names refer to the male's striking white/black piebald colouration.
+Both names refer to the male's striking white/black pied plumage.
 Yet another common name was sand shoal duck, referring to its habit of feeding in shallow water.

 The Labrador duck is considered a sea duck.
 A basic difference in the shape of the process of metacarpal I divides the sea ducks into two groups: